 Until recently, the nearly four billion people living in the Asian region were seen exclusively as a cheap and competitive part of production on the global market.
 Thanks to various economic successes and an increase in wages over the last fifteen years, a significant portion of these people – particularly in China – are taking on the role of demanding consumers.
 Since 2000, annual disposable income per capita has increased $1,800, while the urban population has grown by more 1.2 billion people.

+Asia's main growing point for the coming years, if not decades, is regional consumption.
 A new development model means boosting trade and investments between countries of the region, as well as creating new transportation corridors throughout Asia’s largest economies, directing nations’ economic policy towards raising the quality of socioeconomic development, and increasing demand for high-quality goods and public services such as medicine, education, and social insurance.
 This might lead to a change in the international situation for Europe and the U.S. and to more opportunities for African and Latin American countries, Anastasia Likhacheva said in her paper.

 Improving the welfare of the Asian region, particularly China, will lead to a so-called protein revolution, which involves an increase in the amount of fruit and protein, particularly processed meat products, that people consume.
 This will also entail a rise in the number of restaurant goers.
 From 2001 through 2012, Chinese foreign trade saw agricultural imports increase fivefold to $156 billion, while import dependency doubled and net food imports reached $31 billion.